ayaziee/Biatrial-Phantom-for-Transseptal-Puncture-Training/README.md

 ## Manufacturing Guidelines
 The files provided are intended for use with common 3D printing techniques.
 The phantom has been successfully fabricated using the following techniques:

-- Material Extrusion (commonly referred to as FDM) for robust external components, such as the support structures.
+- Material Extrusion (commonly referred to as fused deposition modeling (FDM)) for the fossa ovalis insert, as well as supporting structures such as the interface between the phantom and the outer box.
-- Vat Photopolymerization for detailed anatomical features of the atria and fossa ovalis, ensuring high resolution and surface finish.
+- Vat Photopolymerization for detailed anatomical features of the atria, ensuring high resolution and surface finish.

 ### Recommended Materials:

-- Elastic resin for internal cardiac structures using vat photopolymerization.
+- Elastic resin (Formlabs for cardiac wall using vat photopolymerization.
 - Tough polylactic acid (PLA) for the Fossa Ovalis insert structure.
 - Silicone rubber for the Fossa Ovalis.